SAP-archive/teched2020-DAT163/exercises/ex1/README.md

 Note: where ## is the number assigned to you
 <br>![](/exercises/ex1/images/Rule_ExpandResults_01_120.png)

-77. You now know the parquet file contains 329 records and 259 records passed the Country US rule.
+77. You can see the parquet file contains 329 records and 259 records passed the Country US rule.
 <br>![](/exercises/ex1/images/Rule_ExpandResults_01_130.png)

 78. Click 'View Failed Rows' on the right hand side of 'Rule: Country US